lsch0lz/counterfactuals/README.md

 ## Installation

-The current recommended way to install tinygrad is from source.
+The current recommended way to install counterfactual is from source.

 ### From source